Using the JAWS Screen Reader To Test Web Accessibility

 - Remember that visual content won’t always sync up with JAWS’ audio output.
 For example, JAWS may read content on a web page that isn’t visible without scrolling down the page.

-When using JAWS with a web browser, pay attention to how visual elements are presented.
+- Pay attention to how visual elements are presented.
 For example, if you focus on an image, JAWS will read the image’s alternative text — unless the image is missing alt text.

 Is JAWS Testing Enough for Digital Accessibility Compliance?